Viewing time: 5 mins. 17 secs.

 Oh, boy.
 Was I ever wrong.
 Here’s what happened:

 All I could find was a Twitter account, so I posted a pointed tweet.
 They did not reply!
-Two days later, I finally found the name of the parent company and was able to locate a phone number.
-I called them to learn that they had in fact already charged my card.
-But as a result of my strenuous objections, they agreed to reverse the charges.
+Two days later, I finally found the name of the parent company and could locate a phone number.
+I called them to learn that they had already charged my card.
+But because of my strenuous objections, they agreed to reverse the charges.
 In any case, I don’t recommend EasyBib!

 Next, I tried three pieces of free software.
 Their names were Dupli-checker, Paper Rater and Plagscan.
 See links below.